abs-sayem/english_language_test/ielts/tenses.md

 ## **Simple Present**
 **>** Used to talk about - `what we do`, `what we like`, `what we believe`
+- If we don't try, we can never improve.
+- When you listen to English, your ears get used to the sounds.
+- You hear how words are pronounced and you learn new phrases without even realizing it.
+- One of the best ways to learn English is by listening.
+- It's like listening to music.
+- Another way to get better at speaking is by practicing with friends, or even by yourself.
+- Sometimes I talk to myself in English.
+- It may feel silly, but it helps.

 **Facts and Statements** - that are truth
 - The Earth orbits the Sun.
 - Water boils at 100 degrees Celsius.
+- But remember, making mistakes is part of learning.
+- Talking in English is like learning to swim.
+- The more you practice, the more comfortable you become.
+- The more you listen, the more you understand.
+- The more you talk, the better you get.

 **Current Situation** - statements that are true in the present
 - She is at home right now.